141 comments

 At least most apps still work when those are blocked, and NetGuard allows you to block connections to Google servers except for Google Apps, which network firewalls and DNS solutions can't.

-• mmooss a year ago
+• mmooss 2 years ago

 > NetGuard allows you to block connections to Google servers except for Google Apps, which network firewalls and DNS solutions can't.